fish-shell/fish-shell/doc_internal/rust-devel.md

    - Do this even if it results in less idiomatic Rust, but avoid being super-dogmatic either way.
    - One technique is to paste the C++ into the Rust code, commented out, and go line by line.
 4. Decide whether any existing C++ callers should invoke the Rust implementation, or whether we should keep the C++ one.
    - Utility functions may have both a Rust and C++ implementation.
-An example is `FLOG` where interop is too hard.
+An example is `flog` where interop is too hard.
    - Major components (e.g. builtin implementations) should _not_ be duplicated; instead the Rust should call C++ or vice-versa.
 5. Remember to run `cargo fmt` and `cargo clippy` to keep the codebase somewhat clean (otherwise CI will fail).
 If you use rust-analyzer, you can run clippy automatically by setting `rust-analyzer.checkOnSave.command = "clippy"`.